Jihxx/glossario-ingles/README.md

 Home-page: Homepage of a website.

-Hot-link: A hot link is a word or phrase in a hypertext document that can be selected in order to access additional information.
+Hot-link: It's a word or phrase in a hypertext document that can be selected in order to access additional information.

 **I**